 - 1. Students that have a major drop in attendance from one month to the next - 2.
-Students with less than 90% attendance
+Students with less than 85% attendance

-Coaches should ensure that they follow up with the family with regards to both categories of students.
-Coaches should follow up to determine why there was a drop-in attendance and/or what is causing students to miss an excessive amount of school.
+Specialists should ensure that they follow up with the family and case planning team with regards to both categories of students.
+An updated list of these students should be sent to each Case Planner, as well as their Supervisor and related staff.
+Specialists should follow up to determine why there was a drop-in attendance and/or what is causing students to miss an excessive amount of school.